thz/displaino/README.md

-## playground for a arduino based wifi display
+## Displaino - An arduino based wireless display.

 ### Abstract

+This software runs on Arduino, communicates using MQTT protocol and controls an attached display.

-	We are using a Wemos D1 mini with an attached display:
+We are using a Wemos D1 mini powered by ESP8266 and talk i2c to an attached OLED display.
-		* 128x64 oled via i2c
+Displays:

-		* 160x128 color oled (NHD).
+	* currently: 160x128 color oled (NHD).
+	* previously: 128x64 oled via i2c

-	this software uses some dependencies:
+This software uses some dependencies:

 	(usually a zip-download from the repo is sufficient as added library)